 A study by AMA Research suggests prefabricated volumetric building systems will grow by 14% between 2020 and 2024.

 This involves creating whole or parts of a building offsite before transporting to the location of the site.
 The same materials are used, and the buildings are built to the same codes and standards as conventional construction.

-The buildings are put together by connecting these sections or “modules” on site and is also referred to as prefabricated construction.
+The buildings are put together by connecting these sections or “modules” on-site and are also referred to as prefabricated construction.
 It can be achieved in a number of ways but is commonly done by stacking or joining together the modules which have been built in a factory to create a broadly finished construction, typically leaving just minor works to be completed like wall finishes, installing mechanical and electrical systems and roofing for example.

-As modular buildings are typically constructed inside a factory away from the building site, it can be done at the same time as laying the sites foundations.
-By using a controlled construction environment makes the process a lot more efficient and the overall design is typically broken up into pieces (modules), with each of these being built separately before being shipped to the construction site either as one finished module or multiple modules.
+As modular buildings are typically constructed inside a factory away from the building site, it can be done at the same time as laying the site foundations.
+Using a controlled construction environment makes the process a lot more efficient and the overall design is typically broken up into pieces (modules), with each of these being built separately before being shipped to the construction site either as one finished module or multiple modules.
 They are then assembled to complete the final building.

-Often modular construction, although completed with the same codes and standards as traditionally built structures, saves up to 50% the time spent building these structures using traditional construction methods as modular buildings have the potential to be completed within as little as 12 weeks (this varies project to project).
+Often completed with the same codes and standards as traditionally built structures, saves up to 50% of the time spent building these structures using traditional construction methods as modular buildings have the potential to be completed within as little as 12 weeks (this varies from project to project)

 In addition to the cost and time savings attributed to modular construction, there are also a number of benefits for the environment, including: